- Admissions/Application Process

 A: Certainly!
-In fact, through Advanced Placement (AP) opportunities, Virtual High School (VHS), Post-Secondary Enrollment Options (PSEO), and St. Mary's University Program for Advanced College Credit (PACC) there is a wide range of different ways to earn college credit at Marshall School.
+In fact, more than 75% of Hilltopper seniors receive college credit before they graduate from Marshall.
+Whether through Advanced Placement (AP) opportunities, Virtual High School (VHS), Post-Secondary Enrollment Options (PSEO), and St. Mary's University Program for Advanced College Credit (PACC) there is a wide range of different ways to earn college credit at Marshall School.
 Recent graduating classes have had the opportunity to claim hundreds of college credits through these different avenues.

 Q: What different extracurricular options do you offer?

 A: This is a long and evolving answer, which is part of what makes Marshall School so great.
 We have 20+ athletic teams, robotics options at all ages, speech, CyberPatriots, theatre, Destination Imagination teams, and this is just getting started.
 Add in that students are creating new, different clubs and opportunities on a regular basis, and the list continues to evolve!